-Concerning work on implementational aspects, let us first remind that our axiomatisations straightforwardly enable the development of provers for equilibrium logic using extant QBF solvers as back-end inference engines.
+Concerning work on implementational aspects, let us first recall that our axiomatisations straightforwardly enable the development of provers for equilibrium logic using extant QBF solvers as back-end inference engines.
 In any case, a concrete implementation for equilibrium logic was developed by Valverde (2004), relying on a tableau calculus due to Pearce et al. (2000b).
-As well, an implementation for nested logic programs, based on the reduction to disjunctive logic programs put forth by (Pearce et al. 2002) and using the underlying solver DLV (Leone et al. 2006), is discussed by Sarsakov et al. (2004).
+As well, an implementation for nested logic programs, based on the reduction to disjunctive logic programs put forth by Pearce et al. (2002) and using the underlying solver DLV (Leone et al. 2006), is discussed by Sarsakov et al. (2004).
 A reduction approach to disjunctive logic programs is also realised by several systems for equivalence checking.
 To begin with, the system dlpeq implements a tester for ordinary and strong equivalence.
 It was first developed for normal logic programs (Janhunen and Oikarinen 2002) and afterwards extended to disjunctive programs (Oikarinen and Janhunen 2004).
 A similar idea to decide strong equivalence using the language of logic programs itself was independently suggested by Turner (2003) and some aspects are carried out by Eiter et al. (2004b) as well.
 Another implementational approach is pursued by the system SELP (Chen et al. 2005) for checking strong equivalence, using the reductions to classical propositional logic described by Lin (2002) (see also our discussion in Section 3.4 about these translations), and also by the work of Eiter, Faber, and Traxler (2005).
-Finally, the family of equivalence notions from the framework of Eiter, Tompits, and Woltran (2005) are implemented by the system ccT (Oetsch et al. 2006a; Oetsch et al. 2006b), using reductions to quantified propositional logic put forth by Tompits and Woltran (2005), similar to the reduction approach followed in the present paper.
-We note that testing strong equivalence is one of the different notions handled by ccT, and the reduction used for computing this task is equivalent to the one used by SELP.
+Finally, the family of equivalence notions from the framework of Eiter, Tompits, and Woltran (2005) is implemented by the system $cc\top$ (Oetsch et al. 2006a; Oetsch et al. 2006b; Oetsch et al. 2007), using reductions to quantified propositional logic put forth by Tompits and Woltran (2005) and Oetsch et al. (2007), similar to the reduction approach followed in the present paper.
+We note that testing strong and uniform equivalence is one of the suite of notions handled by $cc\top$, and the reduction used for computing strong equivalence in this system is equivalent to the one used by SELP.